 Our series on identity theft protection (opens in new tab) apps will evaluate the features, pricing options, competition, and also the overall value of using each app.
 However, these are not full hands-on reviews since evaluating identity theft protection apps is almost impossible.
 It would require several months of testing, purposefully hacking accounts to see if the protection app works, handing over personally identifiable information, performing multiple credit checks, and risking exposure of the reviewer’s personally identifiable information.

-It won’t take long before you realize that ID Watchdog is a fairly standard, middle-of-the-road theft protection app.
-It might take a bit longer to realize it is a product of the company Equifax, which announced one of the worst data breaches in recent memory in 2017.
-Some 145.5 million customer records were exposed including names and social security numbers.
-That’s a treasure trove for hackers and for selling personal information on the Dark Web, which is the cesspool of criminal activity that Equifax ID Watchdog is trying to protect us against.
+It hardly takes too long to realize that ID Watchdog (opens in new tab) is a fairly standard, middle-of-the-road theft protection app.
+It might take a bit longer to realize it is a product of the company Equifax, which announced one of the worst data breaches in recent memory in 2017 with 145.5 million customer records exposed, including names and social security numbers.
+That much data ended up being a treasure trove for hackers interested in selling personal information on the Dark Web, the cesspool of criminal activity that Equifax ID Watchdog is attempting to provide protection against.

 Plans and pricing

-Equifax ID Watchdog might be average, but it doesn’t cost that much.
-While other products tend to cost around $30 per month for the premium protection package, ID Watchdog costs $19.95 per month for the Platinum plan (you can pay annually for $219, which works out to only $18.25 per month).
-At the highest level, you can use three different credit bureaus to monitor your credit, there’s $1 million in protection insurance, and $500,000 in protection against 401K fraud.
-With the family plan, you pay $34.95 to protect your entire family against fraud.
+Equifax ID Watchdog has an average feature set, but the selling point is the affordable cost.
+Other products tend to cost around $30 per month for the premium protection package, but ID Watchdog costs a more affordable $21.95 per month for the Platinum plan (opens in new tab), and if you pay annually at $220, it works out to only $18.33 per month.
+At the highest level of tiered plan (opens in new tab), you have three different credit bureaus to monitor your credit, a $1 million protection insurance, and $500,000 in protection against 401K fraud.
+Under the family plan, it costs $34.95/month for protection of your entire family against fraud.

-ID Watchdog breaks from the typical dashboard and wizard approach and looks more like a virus-scanning tool.
+ID Watchdog strays from the typical dashboard and wizard approach, with the result looking more like a virus-scanning tool.
 In the main window you can trigger scans for Dark Web monitoring, see alerts about a change of physical address, scan for sex offender registrations in your area, and view all of the credit checks and credit scores, which are the main calling cards here.

-So what is really different here from the other identity protection apps?
-Not that much.
-You’ll find all of the typical monitoring and reporting functions, credit history checks, credit scores, and alerts about a change in address.
-There is an alert system for sex offenders who move into your area, and there is monitoring for social media.
-(As with most of these identity theft protection apps, the social media monitoring is most concerned with your own behaviors; they don’t tend to alert you about abusive comments directed toward you or when an account is compromised.)
+So bottom line, is there really anything different here from other identity protection apps?
+Not really.
+While the basics are here from the typical monitoring and reporting functions, credit history checks, credit scores, and alerts about a change in address, there is not enough that stands out.
+Case in point: there is an alert system for sex offenders who move into your area, and there is monitoring for social media, but as with most of these identity theft protection apps, the social media monitoring focuses on your own behaviors, and they don’t tend to alert you for more common scenarios, like abusive comments directed toward you, or when an account gets compromised.

-Like most of the identity theft protection tools available, ID Watchdog has to contend with the name recognition of Norton LifeLock but also its own name - once customers figure out that Equifax is the parent company.
-(It’s fairly obvious - at the main ID Watchdog website there’s a notice about Equifax being the parent company right under the logo.)
-That means the main competitor is actually Equifax and what customers already think about the protection they offer.
-During the registration process, you have to provide all of your personal information including social security number, bank accounts, physical address, emails, and phone number.
-As you do, it might give you pause to think this data was leaked in 2017 and made headlines.
+Just like the other identity theft protection tools available, ID Watchdog has to compete with the more recognizable Norton LifeLock (opens in new tab), but also its own name as customers conclude that Equifax is the parent company, and it’s fairly obvious as at the main ID Watchdog website there’s a notice about Equifax being the parent company prominently under the logo.
+This translates to a main competitor is really Equifax, and customer’s perception about the protection they currently offer.
+Through the registration process, the requirement is to provide personal information including social security number, bank accounts, physical address, emails, and a phone number.
+As this is completed, we imagine that it would cause customers to pause as this data was breached in 2017 and publicized via the headlines.

-Similar to how Experian IdentityWorks has to overcome the news about a data breach in 2015 involving 15 million customer records, the cards are stacked against these apps.
-It’s important to understand why they exist.
-The goal is to give customers some tools for researching their credit history.
-Most of us might think about this when we need to secure a large bank loan because mortgage companies want to see a clean record.
-We might also think about it when we apply for a job.
-It’s a good thing these apps exist and help us become proactive about our personal information beyond credit and finances; it’s not so helpful that they tend to over-emphasize the credit reporting and monitoring aspects even for those who are not trying to secure a loan.
+Along the same lines to how Experian IdentityWorks (opens in new tab) has to overcome the data breach from 2015 that involves 15 million customer records, it’s an uphill climb for these apps.
+Let’s start by understanding why they exist.
+The goal is providing customers with some tools to research their credit history.
+We certainly think about this when securing a large mortgage as banks want to see a clean record.
+This also may come up when we apply for a job.
+We appreciate that these apps exist to help us be proactive over our personal information beyond just credit scores and finances.
+However, it’s not really helpful as they laser focus on the credit reporting and monitoring aspects- even for subscribers not actively securing a loan.